gppc-dev/startkit-dynamic/README.md

 ## About the competition.

-The Grid-Based Path Planning Competition (GPPC), begun in 2012, provide a meaningful comparison between many Path Planning approaches that was previously unavilable.
+The Grid-Based Path Planning Competition (GPPC), begun in 2012, provide a meaningful comparison between many Path Planning approaches that was previously unavailable.
 Individuals and researchers interested in grid-based path planning are encouraged to enter their code into the competition.

 ## Competition workflow

-From this year, the GPPC competition will running continously until a deadline, and submissions are welcome at any time before deadline.
+From this year, the GPPC competition will running continuously until a deadline, and submissions are welcome at any time before deadline.
 Participants can submit multiple times before the deadline and their submission will be graded automatically.

 ## Join the competition